 - You're going to be stressing about the bill.

 - You're going to scan for the cheapest item and then feel guilty when you eat it.

 - You have to make awkward small talk.

 - You're going to constantly be thinking about the cost as you eat.

-- You have to figure out if you're going to attempt splitting the bar or if you're going to fork over the full cost.
+- You have to figure out if you're going to attempt splitting the bill or if you're going to fork over the full cost.

 You get the point?
 Avoid the restaurant.
 This comes from years of experience.